wpXtreme/wpdk/index.md

 Following this approach, you can easily build complex and powerful views, separating from them the model that phisically contains data to be shown.
 Maybe you can have, at the end, more source code that you really need.
 But you gain clarity, solidity, ease in readability and maintenance of your source code.

 This approach is not embedded at all in WordPress source code. *WPDK* aims to fill this gap.

+@section  section_help_doxygen Full Doxygen compatibility of WPDK documentation

+All *WPDK* documentation is embedded in source code, and is written in *PHPDoc* format compatible to <a href="http://www.stack.nl/~dimitri/doxygen/index.html">Doxygen</a> syntax.

+The use of this standard format means that using your preferred IDE ( *PHPStorm, Netbeans, Eclipse, Aptana, ecc.* ), you will always have help inline during develop with *WPDK*.
+This help is constantly enriched from *WPDK* developers with examples, better explanation of methods and properties, better description of classes, ecc. whenever this framework is updated.
+No need to search on the net: all documentation about stable *WPDK* objects is always available, and aligned to a well known and popular format.

 @page page_install Installing WPDK in your WordPress environment